Written by Shure UK on March 3, 2016 under LiveWireless Systems

 “Receiver antennas are one of the most misunderstood areas of wireless microphone operation.”
 Credit Shure’s Product Support Group with that bold statement.
 And they ought to know.
 They’re the ones rivaling Sherlock Holmes in the art of deductive reasoning as it relates to solving dropout mysteries.
 Many times the culprit turns out to be antenna […]

-Written by Allison Wolcott on September 18, 2012 under Events
+Written by Allison Wolcott on September 18, 2012 under Webinars

-Written by Davida Rochman on August 1, 2008 under Education
+Written by Davida Rochman on August 1, 2008 under Live

 A Shure Educational Podcast Part three of a three-part series on wireless microphone technology.
 In this episode, we help our listeners choose the appropriate antenna and its placement for their wireless system.